groveco/data-engineering-neo-challenge/README.md

 The ETL should perform the following when invoked:

 * Query the API for new data, based on the last record of capture.
 If there are no records in the database, backfill from a user provided date.
-* Capture relevant information about potentially hazardous NEO's for part 2, including the close approach date and miss distance.
+* Capture relevant information about potentially hazardous NEO's, including the close approach date and miss distance.
 The boolean field is_potentially_hazardous_asteroid will indicate if an object is potentially hazardous.
+Create simple queries to validate your data and to answer the questions listed in bold above.

 ## Submission Guidelines